 East Ivy Mansion is a perfect Nashville venue.
 Located just across the Cumberland River from downtown Nashville, and a mainstay of the historic Edgefield district, Easy Ivy Mansion is a serene oasis and a perfect setting for both weddings and corporate events.
 Built in 1867 by AG Stanford, the mansion has been home to various owners throughout the years, including, its first homeowner – Tennessee native Senator Henry Cooper.

-A mainstay of the Historic Edgefield district of Nashville, the East Ivy has stood the test of time through several natural and man-made disasters.
-The East Ivy was one of the very few properties to survive the Great Nashville Fire of 1916, a tragedy that destroyed most of the Italianate and Queen Anne style homes in the area.
-In 1933, tragedy struck again when a tornado devastated most of Nashville, once again demolishing hundreds of historic homes.
-The East Ivy Mansion, however, remains standing.
-It continues to be one of the few original historic properties in Nashville.
-Guests of the East Ivy can see that the home has almost all of its original features.
+East Ivy Mansion has stood the test of time through several natural and man-made disasters, and it was one of the very few properties to survive the Great Nashville Fire of 1916, a tragedy that destroyed most of the Italianate and Queen Anne style homes in the area.
+In 1933, tragedy struck again when a tornado devastated most of Nashville, and once again demolishing hundreds of historic homes.
+The East Ivy Mansion prevailed, and it continues to be one of the few original historic properties in Nashville today.